bzon/errors/README.md

 }
 ```

-Automatic annotations in supported tracing platform for OpenCensus.
+The annotations are automatically exported to any OpenCensus supported tracing platform.
+E.g. Jaeger.

 ![img](./jaeger-error-trace.png)